Depp and Heard face uncertain career prospects after trial

 FAIRFAX, Va.
 (AP) — A jury’s finding that both Johnny Depp and Amber Heard were defamed during their long-running public dispute capped a lurid six-week trial that also raised questions about whether the two actors can overcome tarnished reputations.

 The verdict handed down Wednesday in Virginia found that Depp had been defamed by three statements in an op-ed written by his ex-wife in which Heard said she was an abuse victim.
 The jury awarded him more than $10 million.
-Jurors also concluded that Heard was also defamed, by a lawyer for Depp who accused her of creating a detailed hoax surrounding the abuse allegations.
-She was awarded $2 million.
+Jurors also awarded Heard $2 million, concluding that she was defamed by a lawyer for Depp who accused her of creating a detailed hoax surrounding the abuse allegations.

+Heard’s lawyer Elaine Bredehoft said on “CBS Mornings” that her client plans to file an appeal.

 Depp had hoped the libel lawsuit would help restore his reputation.
 However, legal and entertainment experts said both actors’ reputations have been damaged by ugly details about their brief marriage that came out during the televised trial watched by millions.